eizzo77/Bulls-And-Cows-Game/README.md

 # Welcome to Bulls and Cows Game !

-## Challenge yourself and see how many chances required for you to strike the computer's auto-generated guess.
+## Challenge yourself and see how many chances required are for you to strike the computer's auto-generated guess.

 ![image](https://github.com/eizzo77/Bulls-And-Cows-Game/blob/master/Header.png?raw=true)